Observing geometry of quantum states in a three-level system

-Behind the geometric construction is the concept of numerical range in mathematical terminology.
+In this work, we investigate the geometry of quantum states by projecting the state space $\mathcal{M}_d$ onto $n$-dimensional Euclidean space $\mathbb{R}^n$ via measurements of $n$ observables on the system~\cite{Toeplitz1918,Hausdorff1919,Dunkl_2011,Gutkin2013}.
+This geometric construction allows exploration of the complicated structure and physical properties of high-dimensional quantum systems through their lower-dimensional projections.
+Behind this construction is the concept of numerical range in mathematical terminology.
 Back in 1918, Toeplitz~\cite{Toeplitz1918} introduced the numerical range of a $d\times d$ complex matrix $F$, which is defined as $W(F)=\{z=\langle \psi |F|\psi\rangle:|\psi\rangle \in \mathbb{C}^d, \langle \psi|\psi\rangle=1\}$.
-Here $F=F_1+ \mathrm{i} F_2$ involves two Hermitian matrices $F_1,F_2$.
+Here $F=F_1+ \mathrm{i} F_2$ involves two Hermitian matrices $F_1$ and $F_2$.
 The conjecture by Toeplitz that $W(F)$ is convex was later proved by Hausdorff in 1919~\cite{Toeplitz1918,Hausdorff1919}.
-This result, named as Toeplitz-Hausdorff theorem, initiated the topic in the field of linear algebra and convex analysis.
-A natural extension is termed as joint numerical range (JNR)~\cite{Gutkin2013} involving a collection of Hermitian matrices $\mathcal{F}=\{F_1,...,F_n\}$
+A natural extension is termed as joint numerical range (JNR)~\cite{Gutkin2013} involving a collection of Hermitian matrices $\mathcal{F}=\{F_1,...,F_n\}$,

-The range $W(\mathcal{F})$, as a subset of $\mathbb{R}^n$, naturally forms a geometric object in Euclidean space.
+naturally forming a geometric object in $\mathbb{R}^n$.
 Then the state space projection via these matrices, which allows statistical mixture of pure states $|\psi\rangle$, is simply the convex hull of the JNR

-In the following, we are mainly concerned with the set $L(\mathcal{F})$ and do not distinguish the two definitions.
+In the following, we are mainly concerned with the set $L(\mathcal{F})$ and do not distinguish it from $W(\mathcal{F})$ (see Supplemental Material Sec. \RNum{1} A \cite{Supplementary}).